Financial Aid

 http://www.msun.edu/admin/policies/600/601-1.aspx.
 You are responsible for knowing and understanding this policy thoroughly.
 The information in this policy provides more detailed instructions on how the institution monitors progress and on how to exercise the appeal process.

 If you stop attending classes, you should officially withdraw to prevent assignment of grades of “F”.
-For more information on withdrawal procedures, contact the Registrar’s Office or Student Services, both located in Cowan Hall.
+For more information on withdrawal procedures, contact the Registrar’s Office, located in Cowan Hall.

 If you have any student loans, your lender or servicer will be notified of your enrollment status change and you may enter a “grace period” or repayment status.
 In keeping with the terms of your loans, you are required to inform your lenders of changes in your enrollment status.